aws-powertools/powertools-lambda-python/docs/index.md

 ## Tenets

-* **AWS Lambda only** – We optimise for AWS Lambda function environments and supported runtimes only.
+* **AWS Lambda only**.
+We optimise for AWS Lambda function environments and supported runtimes only.
 Utilities might work with web frameworks and non-Lambda environments, though they are not officially supported.
-* **Eases the adoption of best practices** – The main priority of the utilities is to facilitate best practices adoption, as defined in the AWS Well-Architected Serverless Lens; all other functionality is optional.
+* **Eases the adoption of best practices**.
+The main priority of the utilities is to facilitate best practices adoption, as defined in the AWS Well-Architected Serverless Lens; all other functionality is optional.
-* **Keep it lean** – Additional dependencies are carefully considered for security and ease of maintenance, and prevent negatively impacting startup time.
+* **Keep it lean**.
+Additional dependencies are carefully considered for security and ease of maintenance, and prevent negatively impacting startup time.
-* **We strive for backwards compatibility** – New features and changes should keep backwards compatibility.
+* **We strive for backwards compatibility**.
+New features and changes should keep backwards compatibility.
 If a breaking change cannot be avoided, the deprecation and migration process should be clearly defined.
-* **We work backwards from the community** – We aim to strike a balance of what would work best for 80% of customers.
+* **We work backwards from the community**.
+We aim to strike a balance of what would work best for 80% of customers.
 Emerging practices are considered and discussed via Requests for Comment (RFCs)
-* **Idiomatic** – Utilities follow programming language idioms and language-specific best practices.
+* **Idiomatic**.
+Utilities follow programming language idioms and language-specific best practices.

 _`*` Core utilities are Tracer, Logger and Metrics.
 Optional utilities may vary across languages._